skilesare/art_and_democratic_hypercatallaxy/README.md

 * ensure social security and a thriving economy.

 We seek to form a generative language to lead to the adoption of art as the dominant form of money.

+It is an over ambitious task to try to tackle all of those things and I would hesitate if the following things were not true:

+1. The solution is simple.
+2. It would not be possible to do without digital money.

+I know I'm biting off way more than I can chew with this and that is why I'm putting out at this point and hoping to get feedback and help in seeing if some of these ideas are practical and can actually be implemented.